Bulgaria weighs dependence on Ukraine route for Russian energy

 The fresh nuclear fuel for the Kozloduy nuclear power plant that produces about 40 percent of Bulgaria’s electricity is also shipped through Ukrainian territory.

-Bulgaria has pledged to build new gas links to provide alternative gas supplies and routes, but has not yet linked its gas network with neighboring Romania, Greece and Turkey.
+Bulgaria has pledged to build new gas links to provide alternative gas supplies and routes, but has not yet linked its gas network with neighbouring Romania, Greece and Turkey.

 In case of emergency, Bulgaria can rely on its gas storage facility, which has reserves for about two months, the energy ministry said, and it may also use a transit pipeline to Greece to reverse flows and get natural gas from there.